pammacdotnet/TypstPaper/paper.typ

   kind: image,
 ) <fig:gradient>

+The module also allows for the inclusion of images (both raster and vector) and supports advanced styling options such as gradients (@fig:gradient) and tiled patterns (@fig:chess).

+#figure(
+  align(left)[#code-grid("chess example.typ")],
+  caption: [Chessboard tiled pattern (with the `board-n-pieces` package#footnote("https://typst.app/universe/package/board-n-pieces").)],
+  kind: image,
+) <fig:chess>

+It is worth mentionning the Typst CeTZ library#footnote("http://cetz-package.github.io").
+CeTZ is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's TikZ for creating vector graphics.
+While TikZ is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, CeTZ is tailored to integrate seamlessly with Typst's syntax and design philosophy.

-Typst also offers robust visualization capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
+Regarding data visualization, Typst also offers robust capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
 Two prominent packages facilitating this are Lilaq#footnote("https://lilaq.org") and CeTZ-Plot#footnote("https://github.com/cetz-package/cetz-plot").
 Lilaq provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib and PGFplots (@fig:lilaq).
-It emphasizes ease of use, allowing for quick creation of plots with minimal code, and supports features like customizable color cycles (@fig:gradient), axis configurations, and various plot types.
-The package integrates seamlessly with Typst's styling system, ensuring consistent formatting across documents.
+It emphasizes ease of use, allowing for quick creation of plots with minimal code, and supports features like customizable color cycles, axis configurations, and various plot types.

 #figure(
   code-grid("lilaq example.typ"),